banaio/www-bana-io/docs/resume/cover-letter.md

 ### Reason for looking for new role

-My contract at ViTRiFi Limited will finish on the 28/01/2022.
+My contract at ViTRiFi Limited finished on the 03/03/2022.

 <!-- ---